Coal Digger: Plot

-The whole family is invited for some barbecue and football at Gloria (Sofía Vergara) and Jay's (Ed O'Neill) house.
-At school, however, there is an incident between Manny (Rico Rodriguez) and Luke (Nolan Gould) after Manny called Luke his nephew, making things very awkward for Claire (Julie Bowen) and Gloria.
+The whole family is invited for a barbecue and to watch football at Gloria (Sofía Vergara) and Jay's (Ed O'Neill) house.
+There is an incident between Manny (Rico Rodriguez) and Luke (Nolan Gould) after Manny called Luke his nephew at school, making things very awkward for Claire (Julie Bowen) and Gloria.

 Cameron (Eric Stonestreet) is a former college football player and is comfortable with Jay's attitude towards the game.
 On the other side, Mitchell (Jesse Tyler Ferguson) does not care about football but in order to be more comfortable, he decides to learn more about the game and the two teams so he can try to enjoy the evening along with his dad.
 His attempt to do so fails miserably when he regularly misuses football terms.

 After the family gathers at Jay's house, Phil (Ty Burrell) and Jay talk to Luke and Manny, in order to have them settle their differences.
 Phil begins to explain the situation, but Jay takes over and simply tells the boys that they are family, and instead of fighting, they should love each other.
 The boys then go outside and play.
 While they are outside, Phil convinces Gloria and Claire to address their annoyances with each other.

 Later, when the two boys have had some fun, Manny brings up that Luke constantly insults Gloria, calling her a "coal digger".
 Phil corrects Luke's pronunciation saying he meant "gold digger".
 Luke states that he learned this term from Claire, who used it last year.
 This makes the whole situation worse, with Gloria leaving the gathering and staying in her room, refusing to join the group.
 Phil tries to reason with her, resulting in an awkward situation.
 Eventually Claire comes to apologize, but Gloria will not accept it unless she can get even.
 She tells Claire that the only way she can forgive her is to jump into the pool with her clothes on.
-Claire does it, and soon afterward, everyone, except Haley (Sarah Hyland), jumps in or is pushed in as well.
+Claire jumps in and is followed by everyone as they are pushed or jump in, except Haley (Sarah Hyland).